Pacific Coast Highway station (J Line)

-Pacific Coast Highway station is a elevated busway station on the J Line of the Los Angeles Metro Busway system.
+Pacific Coast Highway station is an elevated busway station on the J Line of the Los Angeles Metro Busway system.
 The station is located on the shoulder of Interstate 110 at its intersection with Pacific Coast Highway, after which the station is named, in Los Angeles County, California.

 It is one of two stations along the Harbor Freeway are outside of the Harbor Transitway, a shared busway and high occupancy toll lane.
 South of this station the J Line exits the Harbor Freeway and starts serving San Pedro, starting with the Harbor Beacon Park & Ride.
 Traveling north on I-110 the next station is Carson.

 The station is located close to Los Angeles Harbor College, Kaiser Permanente South Bay Medical Center, Ken Malloy Harbor Regional Park, and has a 240 space park and ride lot.

 An A Line station with an identical name is located approximately 5.4 mi east of the station.